-In addition to the Police shift supervisor, the Chief of Police, Deputy Chief of Police, Director of Emergency Management, and Deputy Director of Emergency Management may also authorize issuance of an ISU Emergency Alert.
+In addition to the Police shift supervisor, the Chief of Police, or designee, and the Director of Emergency Management, or designee, may also authorize distribution of an ISU Emergency Alert.
+In addition to the Police Telecommunicator, the Chief of Police, or designee, and the Director of Emergency Management, or designee, may also distribute an ISU Emergency Alert.